0xENDER/MySchoolProject/docs/accounts_system.md

 - `signed-in` - Fires when the user has successfully signed in to their account
 - `authenticated` - Fires when the user authenticates the request

+> Note that the maximum duration of a communication session is 4 minutes for each page/redirect!

 ## The `accounts.api` Library

 You can use the `accounts.api` library to communicate with the accounts system!
 The `accounts.api` library adds a new object to the page, with the name of `accountsSystemAPI`.